CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

-The code in this repository is based on the preprint *Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two* by Jonas Bergström, Fabien Cléry.
+The code in this repository is based on the preprint *Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two* by Jonas Bergström, Fabien Cléry, available at [arXiv:](https://arxiv.org)

 ### Installation (SageMath)